 The majority of this information is in French.

-Search by name lists of First World War PoWs which are held by the International Committee of the Red Cross.
-They also have made various other materials available to view online such as enquiry cards from next-of-kin and images - see their website for further details.
+Search by name the International Committee of the Red Cross archive who have made avaliable their lists of First World War prisoners of war online.
+The material available to view online can include items such as enquiry cards from next-of-kin and images, repatriation lists and accounts of the camps - see their website for further details.

 What records can I find at The National Archives at Kew?